babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 Where:

-- -S is the endpoint and port of the DB cluster.
+- -S is the endpoint and port of the DB instance.
 - -U is the login name of the user.
 - -P is the password associated with the user.
-- -d is the name of your Babelfish database.
+- -d is the migrated SQL Server database (emulated inside the Babelfish DB).
+- "1433" is the port typically used to check connectivity for SQL Server.

 ### Connecting with SSMS

-SSMS is an additional option to talk to Babelfish.
+SSMS is one of the most commonly used clients to connect to Babelfish.

 In the following procedure, you connect to your Babelfish database by using SSMS.
 You can use the SSMS query editor to connect to a Babelfish database.
+Currently, you can not connect using the SSMS Object Explorer.

-#### Start SSMS.
+#### Start SSMS

-Open the Connect to Server dialog by doing one of the following:
+1. Open the Connect to Server dialog by doing one of the following:

 -  Choose New Query.
 -  If the Query Editor is open, choose Query, Connection, Connect.

-Provide the following information for your database:
+2. Provide the following information for your database:

-For Server type, choose Database Engine.
+- For Server type, choose **Database Engine**.

-For Server name, enter the DNS name.
+- For Server name, enter the DNS name.
 For example, your server name should look similar to the following.

 ```bashsql
     host.example.com,1433
 ```

-For Authentication, choose SQL Server Authentication.
+- For Authentication, choose **SQL Server Authentication**.

-For Login, enter the user name that you chose to use when you created your database.
+- For Login, enter the user name that you chose to use when you created your database.

-For Password, enter the password that you chose when you created your database.
+- For Password, enter the password corresponding to that user name.

-Optionally, choose Options, and then choose the Connection Properties tab.
+- Optionally, choose Options, and then choose the **Connection Properties** tab.

-For Connect to database, specify the name of the database to connect to, and choose Connect.
+- For Connect to database, specify the name of the database to connect to, and choose **Connect**.

-If a message appears indicating that SSMS can't apply connection strings, choose OK.
+3. If a message appears indicating that SSMS can't apply connection strings, choose **OK**.

 #### Limitations

-Currently you can not connect using the SSMS Object Explorer.
+As previously stated, currently you can not connect using the SSMS Object Explorer.

 ### Using tsql to connect

-Let's take a look at the FreeTDS version of things first. tsql is a command line tool that is shipped as part of FreeTDS.
-It allows you to quickly connect using your Linux terminal, and to easily interact with Babelfish (or any TDS enabled data source).
+tsql is a command line tool that is shipped as part of FreeTDS.
+It allows you to connect using your Linux terminal, and to interact with Babelfish (or any TDS enabled data source).

 Here is the syntax of the command line tool: